 - The University of West London has eight Schools, which offer courses in a wide range of specialist areas.
-We design all of our courses to meet our students’ needs, balancing both academic knowledge and the practical skills valued by employers.
-The Schools are College of Nursing Midwifery and Healthcare; School of Psychology, Social Work and Human Sciences; School of Computing and Technology; London College of Music; Ealing School of Arts Design Media; London School of Hospitality; Ealing Law School; West London Business School.
+Course content is designed to meet students’ needs, balancing both academic knowledge and the practical skills valued by employers.

 Location and Transport

-- The University is in west London on sites in Ealing and Brentford at the heart of one of the UK’s most successful business regions.
+- The University is located on two main West London campuses in Ealing and Brentford at the heart of one of the UK’s most successful business regions.

-- Students benefit from excellent road, rail and tube links with Central London and Heathrow Airport is less than 20 minutes away.
+- Students benefit from excellent road, rail and tube links with Central London, and Heathrow Airport is approximately 30 minutes away.

 - There is a free shuttle bus service linking Ealing Broadway and South Ealing stations with our two West London sites.

-- In 2011 the Quality Assurance Agency (QAA) audit reported confidence in the University’s management of academic standard and the quality of the learning opportunities for its students.
-The QAA also identified the University’s promotion of employer engagement and employability across the curriculum as a feature of good practice.
+- In 2011 the Quality Assurance Agency (QAA) audit reported confidence in the University’s management of academic standards and the quality of the learning opportunities for its students.
+The QAA also identified UWL's promotion of employer engagement and employability across the curriculum as a features of good practice.